ryanjwise/zendesk-coding-challenge/README.md

 ## Room for Improvement

+- Remove current requirement for terminal to be greater than 80 characters wide to display tables correctly.
 - Encryption and Decryption of stored user credentials
 - Local saving of tickets to allow viewing in the event API is unavailable
 - Further breakdown of methods to allow more thorough unit testing